Hi! This website is a one-woman show, and my name is Bruna.

 Over the years, I’ve worked with many online publications and shared my knowledge about traveling on big outlets out there, such as Google’s travel hub, Touring Bird.

-Now that you know more about me, be sure to follow I Heart Brazil on social media AND to join my community on Facebook.
-There’re lots of valuable advice and tips from me and other travelers as well.
+Now that you know more about me be sure to follow I Heart Brazil on social media AND to join my community on Facebook.
+There’s lots of valuable advice and tips from me and other travelers as well.
 This is a great forum for anyone traveling to Brazil.

 Join my Facebook community.

 Follow me on Instagram.

 Now that you followed I Heart Brazil browse my website for useful and up-to-date information about Brazil.

 - 11 Easy Ways to Say Thank You in Brazilian Portuguese By a Native

 - 9 Ways To Say Hello In Brazilian Portuguese By a Native

 - 9 Ways to Say Happy New Year in Brazilian Portuguese By a Native

 - 7 Ways To Say Merry Christmas In Brazilian Portuguese By A Native